Atulzversal/Atulzversal/About.md

-hey. i am practicing github.
+hey. i am practicing github. i have done craeting a branch , commit a file, open pull request and merging .